jpbourne/abap2UI5_rename_test/README.md

 <img width="700" alt="image" src="https://github.com/user-attachments/assets/052782fd-6e71-485f-9b22-cb3c3e0a05f1" />

 ###### Namespace
-All artifacts are generated under the zabap2ui5 namespace:
-* This allows both development (z2ui5) and production (zabap2ui5) versions to coexist in the same system
-* To use a custom namespace, modify the `rename.jsonc` file.
+All artifacts are generated under the zabap2ui5 namespace.
+This allows both development (`z2ui5`) and production (`zabap2ui5`) versions to coexist in the same system.
+To use a custom namespace, modify the `rename.jsonc` file.

+###### Transport to Production
+The development version (`z2ui5`) remains in a local package within the development system.
+The productive version (`zabap2ui5` or a customer namespace) can be transported like any other backend artifact to quality and production systems.

+###### Update cycle
+The development version can be updated frequently to develop new features and bug fixes for abap2UI5.
+The productive version is updated only when necessary, reducing testing efforts, transport overhead, and other update-related tasks.

+The development version (z2ui5) can be updated frequently and be used to deevelop new features and bugfixes for abap2UI5.
+The productive version can be updated just if needed, to lower testing efforts, transports to production and other update efforts.

 ### Limitations & Todo
 * Frontend renaming with custom namespaces (e.g., /ZZZ/) is not yet supported [[1493]](https://github.com/abap2UI5/abap2UI5/issues/1493)